opensearch-project/project-website/_posts/2025-06-27-hybrid-query-performance-31.md

 These improvements lay the groundwork for further innovation in hybrid search, including:

-* Adaptive batch sizing based on query complexity and segment size
+* Adaptive batch sizing based on query complexity and segment size.
-* Collecting scores in parallel within an OpenSearch segment for each sub-query
+* Collecting scores in parallel within an OpenSearch segment for each subquery.

 If you use hybrid queries in production or are building search features that blend lexical and vector semantics, upgrading to OpenSearch 3.1 is a great way to benefit from faster response times and more efficient resource usage.